 But then several months later, Cleo was suddenly confused and started bumping into furniture and walls.
 The pressure had risen sharply in her remaining eye, causing her to lose vision completely.
 Medications were attempted, but nothing seemed to bring the pressure down.
 Now her family faced a more difficult decision.
 They knew rationally that the remaining eye was useless to her and that the surgery would make her comfortable, but imagining your pet without eyes can be a difficult hurdle to overcome.

 Deciding to move forward with enucleation of both eyes can be particularly challenging because society expects pets (and people) to have two eyes.
-Friends who do not know your pet as a family member might have a hard time empathizing with the surgical decision.
+Friends who do not know your pet as a family member might have a hard time empathizing with the surgical decision and outwardly question your decision.